abhi195/druidry/README.md

 So now testing if github allows you to set any valid user.email and if it assigns the commit to that user.
 If so, this commit should seen as signed by @detel

+Update : It did exactly that.
+What the f*ck !!

+IMO this method of assigning commits to whatever email you provide in your git user.email config is wrong.
+May be this could be purely representational thing, may be internally commit-id still somehow points to my user.
+But still it's wrong, it should not show it as committed by different user, even for representational purpose.
+I can give any email and once that commit is assigned to the desired user, I can contribute to some repository and once my contributions are merged, in that repository's history that particular commit will be shown as done by my desired user who doesn't event know he did that contribution.
+They should assign commit to fork-owner/account/sshkey through which is comes from.
+Or at least they should check that @detel user, whom I have not given write access to my repo/fork, how is he/she able to write ?
+And raise some error.